-To keep your membership and all the amazing perks and benefits, don’t forget to pay your annual dues!
+To keep your membership and all the amazing perks and benefits, don’t forget to pay your 2025 annual dues by November 30, 2024!

 To pay your membership dues online, simply login to your member portal, view your balance on the Home Page in the Info Hub and click the blue “Make a Payment” button to pay by credit card.
 For help with login setup, please email the membership department: